jlcarr/JaneStreetPuzzles/README.md

 1. Start with a table full of 0s and with 2s down the diagonal (Each kid must have a least 2 of their candy to own strictly the most)
 2. Recursively fill in the table by looking at each kid-candy pair during a function call and considering all valid amounts to fill the cell
 3. The kid with the most of the given candy must be assigned first so that all subsequent calls for assigning that candy can ensure they adhere to the "strictly less than" condition
-4. Once a completed table is reachedi, its table count is returned so that the total sum of the valid tables will be returned by the recursive function
+4. Once a completed table is reached, its table count is returned so that the total sum of the valid tables will be returned by the recursive function
 5. The row permutation from optimization 2 must be multiplied in to the result
 6. Finally the total number of shufflings is computed so that the lowest terms fraction may be returned

-This sounds like a lot, and it is, especially with such an abstract descripton of the algorithm.
+This sounds like a lot, and it is, especially with such an abstract description of the algorithm.
 I suggest **looking at the Python code** and **reading the comments** to get a clearer picture.

-But, is this appoach feasibly computable?
+But, is this approach feasibly computable?
 Yes!
 It takes a few minutes for n=5, but is does finish with the **correct answer**:
 **318281087 / 8016470462**